Benzedrine Review - Does This Weight-Loss Supplement Actually Work?

 Benzedrine is an ingredient itself in many diet and weight loss products.
 It is a synthetic amphetamine.

-Benzedrine has been around since the 1800's.
-Its first use as a bronchodilator to help people breath, through an inhaler.
+Benzedrine tablets has been around since the 1800's.
+Benzedrine sulfate's first use was as a bronchodilator to help people breath, through an inhaler.
 It quickly became one of the first synthetic drugs to become abused for recreational purposes.
 By 1949, doctors started prescribing it for appetite suppression, and this is why it was commonly used for weight loss supplements.
 The FDA moved for it to become available by prescription only in 1959 after reports of abuse surfaced regularly.